Pupuk-In/cloud-computing/README.md

 <br>

-## Steps to produce
+# Steps to produce

 ### Clone the repository
-Clone the repository from <a href="https://github.com/Pupuk-In/cloud-computing.git" target="_blank">here</a>
+Clone the repository from [here](https://github.com/Pupuk-In/cloud-computing.git)

 ### Setup your Google Cloud SQL and Cloud Storage
-- Configure your <a href="https://cloud.google.com/sql" target="_blank">Cloud SQL</a> to use PostgreSQL
+- Configure your [Cloud SQL](https://cloud.google.com/sql) to use PostgreSQL
-- Configure your <a href="https://cloud.google.com/storage" target="_blank">Cloud Storage</a> to standard storage
+- Configure your [Cloud Storage](https://cloud.google.com/storage) to standard storage
-- Make a service account to interact with your <a href="https://cloud.google.com/storage" target="_blank">Cloud Storage</a>, then make a key in the form of a JSON
+- Make a [Service Account](https://cloud.google.com/iam/docs/service-account-overview) to interact with your [Cloud Storage](https://cloud.google.com/storage), then make a key in the form of a JSON

 ### Setup your Cloned Laravel Project
 - Go to your cloned repository directory